avrilnigelchua0412/Special_Problem/Special_Problem/README.md

 2. This may affect model performance — a model trained on one microscope’s images may not work as well on another.

 3. For my future technical paper, the microscope type and settings should be reported.

+### Class Imbalance:

+1. There are far more thyrocytes (thousands per image) compared to clusters (only 1–2 digits per image).

+2. This imbalance may cause the model to favor detecting thyrocytes while missing clusters.

+3. Augmentation needs to consider this imbalance (e.g., oversampling clusters, careful augmentation strategies).